baerrach/.emacs.d/README.md

 ;; Use commands: <mode-name>/command to defer loading until that command is invoked
 ```

+#### Debugging ####

+See [Function Debugging](https://www.gnu.org/software/emacs/manual/html_node/elisp/Function-Debugging.html) for more details.

+Often you'll want to step into an emacs function to see what is going on.

+From the `*.el` file you can locate the name of the funtion, then use `M-x debug-on-entry` and specify the function name.

+Use `M-x cancel-debug-on-entry` to remove it.

 ## New tools to use ##

 ## TODO ##